boss507104/CSC-Pilot/python-environment/smartsim-environment.md

 **SmartRedis PyPI source build fails on ARM64** — errors like missing `EnableCoverage`/`Config.smartredis.cmake.in` usually mean `smartsim==0.8.0` got installed too early via `requirements.in`.
 Keep it out of `requirements.in`; the patched SmartRedis client must install first.

-**`smart build --device cpu` reports no valid device choices on ARM64** — Python reports `aarch64` but SmartSim expects `arm64` internally, and ships no Linux ARM64 CPU platform JSON. `extra4SmartSim.sh` patches the alias and adds a minimal `linux + arm64 + cpu` config with `ml_packages = []`, enabling Redis-only builds without RedisAI/ONNXRuntime/PyTorch/TensorFlow.
+**`smart build --device cpu` reports no valid device choices on ARM64** — Python reports `aarch64` but SmartSim expects `arm64` internally, and ships no Linux ARM64 CPU platform JSON. `extra4SmartSim.sh` patches the alias and adds a minimal `linux + arm64 + cpu` config with `ml_packages = []`, enabling an Orchestrator-capable build with the RedisAI module but without ONNXRuntime, PyTorch, or TensorFlow model-execution backends.

 **`jax2onnx` reports an incompatible ONNX version** — keep `onnx==1.17.0` in `requirements.in`, and make sure `extra4SmartSim.sh` reapplies `requirements.in` plus `uv pip check` after `smart build`.
 Don't remove that final check.